PrzystupDorota/Home_first_aid_kit/README.md

 Project with using Oracle database and WPF technology

 Description and presentation of few screenshots you can find in Domowa_apteczka_27_05.ppt file.
+You can also find some schema of database in DomowaAprteczka/SchematBazyDanych.dll.